woflydev/viforest/README.md

 > [!WARNING]
 > **_viforest_ is still under active development**. <br />
-> Please check the [changelog](https://github.com/woflydev/viforest/blob/main/viforest/CHANGELOG.md) for our roadmap for future features and changes.
+> Please check the [changelog](https://github.com/woflydev/viforest/blob/main/viforest/CHANGELOG.md) for the roadmap for future features and changes.
 >
 > **I am not affiliated with Viwoods in any way.
 This is an educational project that uses publicly accessible APIs.**